open-cluster-management-io/open-cluster-management-io.github.io/content/concepts/managedcluster.md

 To add a  `ManagedCluster` to a `ManagedClusterSet`, user needs to set a lable `open-cluster-management.io/clusterset={clusterset name}` on the `ManagedCluster`.
 User must have the `create` permission to `managedclusterset/join` resource to add a  `ManagedCluster` to a `ManagedClusterSet`.

-An example of `ManagedClusterSet` resource is as below:
+An example of `ManagedClusterSet` resource is shown in the following example.

 ```yaml
 apiVersion: cluster.open-cluster-management.io/v1alpha1